-Blueprint Denver identifies three types of implementation actions: Regulations, Investments, and Partnerships.
+Blueprint Denver identifies three types of implementation actions: regulations, investments, and partnerships.
 These are generally public sector actions intended to create a positive environment that enables actions by other groups, such as property owners, developers, neighborhood organizations, districts, or homeowners.
 While public actions can help set the stage, in most cases it is private actions (such as constructing new buildings and homes, opening new businesses, and attracting new residents) that are the most critical elements to achieving a plan's vision.
-Each of the three implementation action types is described in further detail below, with specific implementation priorities provided in each category.
+Each of the three implementation action types is described in further detail in this section, with specific implementation priorities provided in each category.